sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 You can also add text, without formatting, to a problem.
 Note that screen readers read all of the text that you supply for the problem, and then repeat the text that is identified as the question or prompt immediately before reading the answer choices for the problem.
+For problems that require descriptions or other text, you might consider adding an HTML component for the text immediately before the problem component.

 When you enter unformatted text, note that the simple editor cannot interpret certain symbol characters correctly.
 These symbols are reserved HTML